MiaLWGH/EMRSparkTraining/README.md

 During lauching, what is the cluster status?
 After the cluster being launched, what is the cluster status?

 ## Step 1 - Prepare and submit a Spark job
 Next, we can submit a sample Spark job to the cluster, which will retrieve source data from S3 bucket, process and return results file to S3 bucket.
-Please run the following command in your local machine to download the sample input data and a PySpark script from GitHub repository:
+Please run the following command in your local machine to download the sample input data and a PySpark script from a GitHub repository:
 ```
 git clone https://github.com/MiaLWGH/EMRSparkTraining
 ```